PARTNER ORGANIZATION application deadline:

 WHAT AM I COMMITTING TO THROUGH PUBLIC ALLIES?

 Organizations are responsible for paying their Ally a monthly stipend of $1,650 ($16,500 over the 10-month period), which can be paid directly to your Ally according to your regular payroll schedule.
-Additionally, organizations are responsible for paying the cost of medical/dental benefits, a program fee of $2,500, and a placement fee of $1,000.
+Additionally, organizations are responsible for paying the cost of medical/dental benefits, a program and placement fee of $1,000.
 Allies are hired and paid through the host organization.

 Baltimore Corps strives to elevate our partners in as many ways as possible.
 A cornerstone of that mission is creating an ecosystem of collaboration within Baltimore’s impact sector.
 A representative of all Partner Organizations must attend the matching fair, opening reception, Race & Equity Series, and graduation.
 Partner participation also is required in our 360-degree feedback process and exit interview with each Ally.
 Program commitment subject to change.